MARSLogo

 Dean Kamen - Founder of FIRST

+Founded by Dean Kamen, FIRST is an organization aiming to "inspire young people to be science and technology leaders and innovators, by engaging them in exciting mentor-based programs that build science, engineering, and technology skills, that inspire innovation, and that foster well-rounded life capabilities including self-confidence, communication, and leadership."
 Teams are available to people from preschool all the way to high school, attempting to grow kids into well rounded young adults in the fields of science, engineering, and technology, as well as inspiring innovation and life skills.
 As part of a FRC Team, we practice following FIRST's core values by abiding by Gracious Professionalism and Coopertition.
-Learn more about FIRST and their goals here.

 .